How to Restore Missing “Desktop (create shortcut)” Item in Send To Menu in Windows?

 NOTE: Make sure "Hide extensions for known file types" option is disabled in "Folder Options", otherwise the second step might not work and the text file will not convert in desktop shortcut item.

 This method will only work in Windows XP.
-It'll not work in Vista and 7:
+It'll not work in Windows Vista and later:

 1. Type following command in RUN dialog box: